-COP26: How is Scotland tackling climate change?
+COP27: Is Scotland still leading the way on climate change?

 - Published

-World leaders will gather in Glasgow in three months' time for the COP26 climate change summit.
+When world leaders gathered in Glasgow last year for the COP26 climate change summit, the Scottish government said its targets to reduce emissions were some of the toughest in the world.

+First Minister Nicola Sturgeon is in Egypt for COP27 to urge world leaders to deliver on the climate pledges made in Glasgow.

-The Scottish government says its targets to reduce emissions are some of the toughest in the world.
-But what are those commitments - and how much progress has been made so far?
+But what are Scotland's climate change commitments - and how much progress has been made on them so far?

 What are Scotland's renewable energy targets?

+The Scottish government no longer reports against this complicated gross consumption target.

-Scottish ministers want renewable energy generation to account for 50% of energy demand across electricity, heat and transport by 2030.
+Instead, ministers want renewable energy generation to account for 50% of energy demand across electricity, heat and transport by 2030.

-The government had also set a target of generating the equivalent of 100% of its electricity demand from renewables by 2020.
-However, it narrowly missed that target, having achieved a total of 97.4% last year.

-Industry body Scottish Renewables said output had tripled in the last 10 years, and described the targets as "a tremendous motivator" for the industry.

-The country has been moving away from burning fossil fuels, with the last coal-fired power station, Longannet, closing in 2016.
-The only remaining gas-fired power station is at Peterhead in Aberdeenshire, which its owners plan to rebuild with carbon capture and storage technology attached.
+The new target goes beyond electricity and includes gas for heating and fuel for transport.

+Scottish government data published in September shows that 26.7% of all of Scotland's energy consumption came from renewables in 2020.

-Onshore wind delivers about 70% of capacity, followed by hydro and offshore wind as Scotland's main sources of renewable power.
+Contributing to this renewables mix was onshore wind, which delivers about 70% of capacity, followed by hydro and offshore wind.

+Giant offshore wind projects have been credited with substantial increases in green energy output this year.

-Scotland's largest single source is the Beatrice offshore wind farm.
-Its 84 turbines - each with three 75m (246ft) blades - went into operation in 2019.
-The wind farm is is capable of generating enough power for 450,000 homes.
+This includes the recently fully completed Moray East development which has 100 giant turbines and the Beatrice offshore wind farm which went into operation in 2019 and is capable of generating enough power for 450,000 homes.

-The Seagreen Wind Farm, under construction off Angus, will eventually be even bigger and able to power 1.3m homes.
+Also aiding the renewables drive has been Scotland moving away from burning fossil fuels, with the last coal-fired power station, Longannet, closing in 2016.

+The only remaining gas-fired power station is at Peterhead in Aberdeenshire, which its owners SSE want to rebuild with carbon capture and storage technology attached.

 What about greenhouse gas emissions?